n26/psd2-tpp-docs/doc/dedicated-aisp.md

 QTSP is available on the [European Comission eIDAS Trusted List](https://webgate.ec.europa.eu/tl-browser/#/).
 For the N26 PSD2 Dedicated Interface API, the QWAC
 Certificate must be issued from a production certificate authority.

-> ⓘ Certificates can be renewed by making an API call **using the new certificate**, which will then be onboarded automatically.
+> :information_source: Certificates can be renewed by making an API call **using the new certificate**, which will then be onboarded automatically.

 ## Access & Identification of TPP